Fuckboy of the Month: Riley Finn from 'Buffy the Vampire Slayer'

 As he learns that the Initiative is evil, he grows more and more angry.
 It’s almost as though institutions built on toxic masculinity and cultish loyalty are somehow unhealthy 🙄.
 In “Goodbye, Iowa,” while going through withdrawal from super soldier pills, he pulls a gun on an innocent woman and attacks Willow.
 In “Who Are You,” he fucks Faith in Buffy’s body, despite her totally concerning and abnormal behavior.
 In what may be his own guilt manifesting, Riley then immediately assumes that Buffy slept with Angel when she went to visit him and suffers from a severe case of what she aptly deems “testosterone poisoning.”
 Nothing says Nice Guy like assuming his girlfriend wants that Bad Boy, am I right?

-Okay, you might say, but this dude's going through withdrawal and a dealing with a shattered worldview, all over the course of one week.
+Okay, you might say, but this dude's going through withdrawal and dealing with a shattered worldview, all over the course of one week.
 Doesn't he deserve some sort of break?
 Fine.
-Let’s be overly generous and wipe clean the Riley slate clean and start again in Season 5, when Dracula arrives in town.
+Let’s be overly generous and wipe the Riley slate clean and start again in Season 5, when Dracula arrives in town.

 Still not one to trust Buffy, he grabs her and rips off her scarf to prove his suspicion that she was bitten by the Dark Master(bater).
 If your partner ever physically takes hold of you and removes an article of clothing because they’re feeling insecure, call that shit off.
 Maybe it was because he was right and she felt guilty, but somehow, he manipulates her into apologizing.